-The Delvaux luxury leather goods boutique on Galerie de la Reine is always one of our first stops when we arrive in Brussels.
+Where to Shop The Delvaux luxury leather goods boutique on Galerie de la Reine is always one of our first stops when we arrive in Brussels.
 We love checking out the latest designs with their Artistic Director Christina Zeller (full disclosure: last holiday season, Hotel Amigo teamed up with Delvaux to create a Magritte-themed Christmas tree for the hotel).

 We always ask our Aunt Olga Polizzi for antiquing tips while visiting Brussels (she’s the Director of Design for all Rocco Forte Hotels).
 Brussels truly is Europe’s greatest antique shopping city!
 Our aunt has introduced us to some of her favorite shops in La Sablon district including Michel Lambrecht and Philippe Lange.